SamAbouGabal/SDL-Game/README.md

 It's the start of a small top down RPG where you play as a knight traversing throught the world.
 Future additions are:

--Implement the enemy and it's animations
+Implement the enemy and it's animations
   - That Enemy can inflict damage to the player
   - Add a boss
--Other NPC's that the player can interact with
+Other NPC's that the player can interact with
-    -Shop keeper
+    - Shop keeper
-    -Quest giver
+    - Quest giver
--Further extend the map (have an idea of creating a collider on the borders of the screen that loads in a new tile map) -Add a minimap (maybe with a diablo esque feel to it) -Add a loot pool
+Further extend the map (have an idea of creating a collider on the borders of the screen that loads in a new tile map)
+    - Add a minimap (maybe with a diablo esque feel to it) Add a loot pool
--Create more textures and sprites
+Create more textures and sprites

 Current version GamePlay: